Skip to main content

 Katana receives praise for its user-friendliness in handling everyday tasks and its overall intuitive interface.
 The software is also deemed relatively quick and easy to set up, especially in terms of basic functionality.
 On the other hand, customer satisfaction has taken a recent hit due to users reporting frequent bugs with certain features and slowdowns when using the system.
 Customers are further disgruntled by Katana’s recent price hikes and have reported that some functionalities that were previously included in the subscription have been locked behind a paywall.

-Best for comprehensive business management – Odoo
+Alternative for comprehensive business management – Odoo

 Odoo is an open-source ERP platform known for its extensive range of business applications.
 With modules for everything from human resources, CRM, and financial management to quality management, e-commerce, and marketing, Odoo is highly adaptable and can support nearly every area of a business.
 This makes it one of the best ERPs for companies who want an all-in-one system for centralizing diverse business functions alongside their core manufacturing processes.